open-webrtc-toolkit/owt-server/doc/servermd/Server.md

  **Table 2-6.
 MCU cluster components’ fault tolerance / resilience** Component Name|Server Reaction|Client Awareness
 --------|--------|--------
-cluster-manager|Auto elect another cluster-manager node as master and provide service.|Transparent portal|All signaling connections on this portal will be disconnected, all actions through this portal will be dropped.
-Client needs re-login the session.|server-disconnected event session-agent/node|All sessions impacted will be destroyed and all their participants will be forced disconnected and all actions will be dropped.
-Client needs re-login the session.|server-disconnected event webrtc-agent/node|All webrtc stream actions assign to this node will be dropped.
-Client needs redo these actions.|stream-failed event avstream-agent/node|All external stream actions assign to this node will be dropped.
-Client needs redo these actions.|stream-failed event recording-agent/node|All recording actions assign to this node will be dropped.
-Client needs redo these actions.|recorder-removed event audio-agent/node|Auto schedule new audio-agent/node resource to recover the session context.|Transparent video-agent/node|Auto schedule new video-agent/node resource to recover the session context.|Transparent sip-agent/node|All sip participants it carries should be dropped by session nodes.|SIP BYE signaling event
+nuve|Multiple nuve instances provide stateless services at the same time.
+If application implements node failure detection and rescheduling strategy, when one node fails, other nodes can take over when the further requests are assigned to any of them.|Nuve RESTful request fail cluster-manager|Auto elect another cluster-manager node as master and provide service.|Transparent portal|All signaling connections on this portal will be disconnected, all actions through this portal will be dropped.
+Client needs to re-login the session.|server-disconnected event session-agent/node|All sessions impacted will be destroyed and all their participants will be forced disconnected and all actions will be dropped.
+Client needs to re-login the session.|server-disconnected event webrtc-agent/node|All webrtc stream actions assign to this node will be dropped.
+Client needs to redo these actions.|stream-failed event avstream-agent/node|All external stream actions assign to this node will be dropped.
+Client needs to redo these actions.|stream-failed event recording-agent/node|All recording actions assign to this node will be dropped.
+Client needs to redo these actions.|recorder-removed event audio-agent/node|Auto schedule new audio-agent/node resource to recover the session context.|Transparent video-agent/node|Auto schedule new video-agent/node resource to recover the session context.|Transparent sip-agent/node|All sip participants it carries should be dropped by session nodes.|SIP BYE signaling event

 ## 2.4 Security Recommendations {#Conferencesection2_4}
-Intel Corporation does not host any conference cluster/service, instead, the entire suite is provided so you can build your own video conference system and host your own server cluster.
+Intel Corporation does not host any conference cluster/service.
+Instead, the entire suite is provided so you can build your own video conference system and host your own server cluster.

 Customers must be familiar with industry standards and best practices for deploying server clusters.
 Intel Corporation assumes no responsibility for loss caused from potential improper deployment and mismanagement.